3toadbanana/camelCase/contract.md

 ## Capitalizing on Strengths

-By delegating efficiently and effectively.
-For example, if someone has experience with html, we will let them handle html, and if someone else is good at working with Flask, they can handle the Flask components.
-Together as a group we are happy with task delegation, and are not planning for a rotating role system.
-We do have set roles listed below.
-If roles need to be re-assigned as the project continues we will do that upon consensus.
+### Delegation Strategy
+We will delegate tasks efficiently and effectively.
+For example:
+- Members experienced with HTML will handle HTML components.
+- Members proficient with Flask will manage Flask components.

 While we do not plan for a rotating role system, we are open to reassigning roles upon consensus based on project needs.